shaikabdulq/AWS-Projects/csv_bucket_to_dynamodb/README.md

-# Python Project: Employee Data Management
+# CSV S3 To DynamoDB Processor

 ## Overview
-This Python project is designed to process employee data and store it in a DynamoDB table.
+This Python project is designed to process the CSV data uploaded on S3 Bucket and store it in a DynamoDB table.
 The main functionality is implemented in `main.py`.

 <img src="static/flowchart-fun.png" alt="flowchart" width="475"/>